What are the differences between IDNOs and DNOs?

 IDNOs have the same obligations and performance standards as DNOs.
 Ofgem regulates the amounts that IDNOs can charge their customers for using their networks via a ‘Relative Price Control’.
 This requires IDNO charges to be capped for all customers at a level broadly consistent with the equivalent DNO charge.

-The license conditions for IDNOs mean that customers who are connected to an IDNO network will be entitled to the same level of service and guaranteed performance standards than those applicable to DNOs.
+The licence conditions for IDNOs mean that customers who are connected to an IDNO network will be entitled to the same level of service and guaranteed performance standards than those applicable to DNOs.
+Customers connected to an IDNO network can choose any of the available suppliers to provide their electricity.

 What’s an ICP?